 Sauk County wants you to be a part of our dedicated team of Deputy Jailors who protect, serve, and inspire.
 Join our team and make a difference in your community.
 Deputy Jailors are responsible for Jail and Huber security tasks for the Sauk County Sheriff's Office.

 Starting a career in the jail exposes deputies to many of the same job functions as patrol deputies and is great way to gain necessary knowledge when beginning a career in law enforcement.
 Our jail deputies enjoy opportunities to further their career both within and outside the jail deputy position.
 When staffing and need allow, we will sponsor a jail deputy to attend the law enforcement academy on a competitive, merit-based selection process.
 We also offer jail deputies the opportunity to earn selection to serve on various department-wide special teams to include Dive Team, Project Lifesaver, Critical Incident Negotiations, Honor Guard, and more.
 Jail deputies can also serve as unified tactics instructors or field training officers.

-Salary is $23.95 (hiring) - $28.99 (top pay – 8 years of service).
+This position pays out for overtime hours as well as holiday pay in addition to the annual salary.
 Candidates with prior corrections experience (Jail or WI DOC) may start above the hiring rate depending on prior years of service.